gvwilson/thirdbit/src/shapers-and-bots.md

 -   Carnivorous.
 -   Sense of smell is +1 not 0.

-*Ferenc hated salvage work, even when the tech was as beautiful as this old junk.
-He especially hated salvage work when he knew that the crocodiles who ran Undertown had already sent a team after the stuff, and that none of them had come back.
-With a sigh, he shone his flashlight on the—turbine?
-Engine casing?
-He had no idea what this was, but the metal alone would be worth a fortune.
-Something went tick-tick-tick in the darkness above him.
-He gripped his cudgel more tightly and swung his light in the direction of the sound, not noticing the mechanical blue tentacle snaking out of the hole beside him…*

 ### Goat

 Goats are completely average in every way except for their horns.
 (Telling them this is a good way to upset them.)